TheHive-Project/CortexDocs/analyzer_requirements.md

 use the `certpath` parameter.

 ## Free Responders

+### Redmine

+This responder can be used to create an issue in the Redmine ticketing system from a case.
+It will use the case title as the issue subject and the case description as the issue body.
+To set it up in Cortex, you will need:
+- To define a user to allow Cortex to connect to Redmine and with access on the various project in which issues should be created
+- Define three custom fields in TheHive that will be used to select the project, the tracker and the assignee of the issue (the latest being optional) Those fields can be let free or can be custom fields with preset values

+#### Requirements
+The following options are required in the Redmin Responder configuration:

+- `instance_name`: Name of the Redmine instance
+- `url`: URL where to find the Redmine API
+- `username`: Username to log into Redmine
+- `password`: Password to log into Redmine
+- `project_field`: Name of the custom field containing the Redmine project to use when creating the issue
+- `tracker_field`: Name of the custom field containing the Redmine tracker to use when creating the issue
+- `assignee_field`: Name of the custom field containing the Redmine assignee to use when creating the issue
+- `reference_field`: Name of the case custom field in which to store the opened issue.
+If not defined, this information will not be stored
+- `opening_status`: Status used when opening a Redmine issue (if not defined here, will use the default opening status from the Redmine Workflow)
+- `closing_task`: Closing the task after successfully creating the Redmine issue

 ### Wazuh
 This responder performs actions on [Wazuh](https://wazuh.com/), the open source security monitoring platform.
 It